atoms-ufrj/playmol/docs/commands.md

 Type and atom prefixes are explicitly added to the corresponding identifiers.

-* __pdb__: writes down the list of atom types and coordinates, as well as the atomic connectivity using the [PDB file format].
+* __pdb__: writes down the list of atom types and coordinates, as well as the atomic connectivity using the [PDB file] format.

-* __lammps__: the command will produce information in the LAMMPS configuration file format, which can be used as an initial configuration for a Molecular Dynamics simulation using LAMMPS through its command [read_data].
+* __lammps__: the command will write out information in the LAMMPS configuration file format, which can be used as an initial configuration for a Molecular Dynamics simulation using LAMMPS through its command [read_data].